JayChuang8/MassageClinic/README.md

 ## To try Postman on the database
 * Import the 'API Requests.postman_collection.json' into Postman
 * All the commands are preloaded with inputs already for testing

+## Project details
+This project was created by Jay Chuang, Duan Le, and Hunter Coles for a database project for CPSC 471 Database Management Systems.
+Used Postman to test database insert, update, view, delete functions, and stored procedures were used in the database.